ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 Appears similar to the bug in API 27.

+## Can't hit Enter at begining of word API27 (probably 26 too)

+WORKING ON THIS

 ## Can't split word with Enter (PARTIAL FIXED)

 Move the cursor to `edit|able` where | is the cursor.